syncfusion-content/ej2-react-docs/ej2-react/grid/loading-animation.md

 In the following sample, the Shimmer indicator is displayed while the grid is loading and refreshing when using the remote data.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/data-binding-cs9/app/index.jsx %}
+{% include code-snippet/grid/data-binding-cs9/app/app.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/data-binding-cs9/app/index.tsx %}
+{% include code-snippet/grid/data-binding-cs9/app/app.tsx %}
 {% endhighlight %}
 {% endtabs %}